 Plains of Abraham is an excellent park that offers winter hiking in the center of Quebec city.
-The park has many trails for walking, cross country skiing, snowshoeing.
+The park has many trails for walking, cross-country skiing, and snowshoeing.
 Winter hiking is a great outdoor activity that many people like.

-This is known as Bonhomme’s Winterland and is part of Quebec winter carnival.
-Bonhomme winterland is a fun place to visit and get true winter experiences such as dog sledding, ice hockey or enjoy outdoor hot tub.
-This is a good place to have a break, taste great street food or special winter drink.
+This is known as Bonhomme’s Winterland and is part of the Quebec winter carnival.
+Bonhomme Winterland is a fun place to visit and get true winter experiences such as dog sledding, ice hockey or enjoying an outdoor hot tub.
+This is an excellent place to have a break and taste great street food or special winter drink.

 Plains of Abraham park is also known as Battlefields Park, you can learn more about this historic place from the official website.
-Winter hiking will take you along many historic parts of the park, you will see memorial plaques, old guns, buildings and information boards.
+Winter hiking will take you along many historic parts of the park, and you will see memorial plaques, old guns, buildings and information boards.

 Governor’s Promenade runs along the steep edge of the park and bends around Quebec Citadel.
-You can follow this winter trail to reach most beautiful and romantic hotel Chateau Frontenac.
+You can follow this winter trail to reach the most beautiful and romantic hotel Chateau Frontenac.

-1. Charge your camera battery, cold weather reduces the life of the battery charge.
+1. Charge your camera battery; cold weather reduces the life of the battery charge.

 4. Black and white photography works well in winter.

-14.07.2017 by FPImages
+17.10.2023 by FPImages